uxlfoundation/oneAPI-spec/source/elements/oneMath/source/architecture/api_design.inc.rst

 oneMath namespaces
 ++++++++++++++++++

 The oneMath library uses C++ namespaces to organize routines by mathematical domain.
-All oneMath objects and routines shall be contained within the ``oneapi::mkl`` base namespace.
+All oneMath objects and routines shall be contained within the ``oneapi::math`` base namespace.
 The individual oneMath domains use a secondary namespace layer as follows:

 ========================  =======================================================================================================
 namespace                 oneMath domain or content
 ========================  =======================================================================================================
-``oneapi::mkl``           oneMath base namespace, contains general oneMath data types, objects, exceptions and routines ``oneapi::mkl::blas``     Dense linear algebra routines from BLAS and BLAS like extensions.
-The oneapi::mkl::blas namespace should contain two namespaces column_major and row_major to support both matrix layouts.
+``oneapi::math``           oneMath base namespace, contains general oneMath data types, objects, exceptions and routines ``oneapi::math::blas``     Dense linear algebra routines from BLAS and BLAS like extensions.
+The oneapi::math::blas namespace should contain two namespaces column_major and row_major to support both matrix layouts.
 See :ref:`onemath_blas`
-``oneapi::mkl::lapack``   Dense linear algebra routines from LAPACK and LAPACK like extensions.
-See :ref:`onemath_lapack` ``oneapi::mkl::sparse``   Sparse linear algebra routines from Sparse BLAS and Sparse Solvers.
+``oneapi::math::lapack``   Dense linear algebra routines from LAPACK and LAPACK like extensions.
+See :ref:`onemath_lapack` ``oneapi::math::sparse``   Sparse linear algebra routines from Sparse BLAS and Sparse Solvers.
 See :ref:`onemath_sparse_linear_algebra`
-``oneapi::mkl::dft``      Discrete Fourier Transforms.
+``oneapi::math::dft``      Discrete Fourier Transforms.
 See :ref:`onemath_dft`
-``oneapi::mkl::rng``      Random number generator routines.
-See :ref:`onemath_rng` ``oneapi::mkl::vm``       Vector mathematics routines, e.g. trigonometric, exponential functions acting on elements of a vector.
+``oneapi::math::rng``      Random number generator routines.
+See :ref:`onemath_rng` ``oneapi::math::vm``       Vector mathematics routines, e.g. trigonometric, exponential functions acting on elements of a vector.
 See :ref:`onemath_vm`
 ========================  =======================================================================================================

 .. note::
    :name: Implementation Requirement

    Inside each oneMath domain, there are many routines, classes, enums and objects defined which constitute the breadth and scope of that oneMath domain.
    It is permitted for a library implementation of the oneMath specification to implement either all, one or more than one of the domains in oneMath.
-However, within an implementation of a specific domain, all relevant routines, classes, enums and objects (including those relevant enums and objects which live outside a particular domain in the general ``oneapi::mkl`` namespace must be both declared and defined in the library so that an application that uses that domain could build and link against that library implementation successfully.
+However, within an implementation of a specific domain, all relevant routines, classes, enums and objects (including those relevant enums and objects which live outside a particular domain in the general ``oneapi::math`` namespace must be both declared and defined in the library so that an application that uses that domain could build and link against that library implementation successfully.

-   It is however acceptable to throw the runtime exception :ref:`oneapi::mkl::unimplemented<onemath_exception_unimplemented>` inside of the routines or class member functions in that domain that have not been fully implemented.
+   It is however acceptable to throw the runtime exception :ref:`oneapi::math::unimplemented<onemath_exception_unimplemented>` inside of the routines or class member functions in that domain that have not been fully implemented.
-   For instance, a library may choose to implement the oneMath BLAS functionality and in particular may choose to implement only the :ref:`onemath_blas_gemm` api for their library, in which case they must also include all the other blas namespaced routines and throw the :ref:`oneapi::mkl::unimplemented<onemath_exception_unimplemented>` exception inside all the others.
+   For instance, a library may choose to implement the oneMath BLAS functionality and in particular may choose to implement only the :ref:`onemath_blas_gemm` api for their library, in which case they must also include all the other blas namespaced routines and throw the :ref:`oneapi::math::unimplemented<onemath_exception_unimplemented>` exception inside all the others.

    In such a case, the implemented routines in such a library should be communicated clearly and easily understood by users of that library.